Our Programs

 Advanced trainer specialization program in Summer 2024 with 8 trainers, focusing on sustainable local delivery.

-Elderpreneurs program launched in Late Fall 2024-Winter 2025 with 12 participants aged 50+, focusing on post-retirement entrepreneurship.
+Elderpreneurs program launched in May-July 2025 with 12 participants aged 50+, focusing on post-retirement entrepreneurship in Ontario communities.

 0